ajroach42/ajroach42.github.io/_posts/2017-12-14-net-neutrality-the-consolidation-of-american-media-and-you.md

 That's the playbook.

+### Educate

+Become your own news source, or amplify a non-corporate one.
+Blog (somewhere that isn't Medium or Facebook.)
+Film the police and the politicians.
+Publish a zine.
+(Reach out to me if you want some help.)

 Use whatever platform that is available to you to demonstrate to people that Rupert Murdoch owning a large chunk of Disney is real bad.
 Demonstrate how the Net Noot repeal hurts folks.
+Talk about the

 Use those platforms to get them angry.
 Use those platforms to demonstrate how those platforms are harmful.
 (When I say "Those Platforms" I mean facebook, Medium, instagram, and other centralized services.)

+### Agitate

 Then it's time to agitate.